Chaetomium globosum: Onychomycosis

 Although C. globosum are saprophytes, they can cause opportunistic human onychomycosis and cutaneous infections.
 Such non-dermatophytic species are responsible for a small percentage of onychomycosis cases.
 Nonetheless, such pathology is rare in humans.
 The first well known case of C. globosum onychomycosis appeared in Korea where the patient developed hyperkeratosis of the nails.
 The disease symptoms were cured with antifungal terbinafine and amorolfine treatment.
 Amphotericin B is ineffective towards pathogenic species of the Chaetomium genus.

 Cerebral and pulmonary infections due to Chaetomium species are not uncommon.
 They are known to cause superficial mycoses in immunocompromised patients.
 C. globosum can induce petechia and skin lesions, as well as phaeohyphomycosis and brain abscess.
 The latter diseases are very rare.
 In one case, an immunocompromised renal transplant patient developed fatal brain abscess due to a C. globosum infection.
 It was unclear as to how the strain disseminated to the brain.
 To identify the pathogen, infected tissue was treated with KOH.
 The resultant displayed septate dark hyphae, characteristic of C. globosum.

 Mycotoxins

-Chaetomium globosum produce emodins, chrysophanols, chaetoglobosins A, B, C D, E and F, as well as chetomins, and the azaphilones, chaetoviridins.
-Chetomins induce mammalian and gram positive bacterial toxicity.
-This allows plants infected with C.globosum to resist bacterial diseases.
+Chaetomium globosum produce emodins, chrysophanols, chaetoglobosins A, B, C D, E and F, as well as chetomin, and the azaphilones, chaetoviridins.
+Chetomin induce mammalian and gram positive bacterial toxicity.
+This allows plants infected with C. globosum to resist bacterial diseases.
 The cytochalasin mycotoxins, chaetoglobosins A and C, disrupt cellular division and movement in mammalian cells.
 These cytochalasins bind to actin and affect actin polymerization.
 In fact, chaetoglobosin A is highly toxic in animal cells, even at minimal doses.

 The mycotoxins benefit C. globosum colonies by assisting their growth.
 This usually occurs at neutral pH when the mycotoxins are produced at optimal levels.

 Mycotoxic chaetoviridins, are known to suppress tumor formation in mice treated with C. globosum.
 Their cytotoxic activity disrupts cancer cells.
 Understanding the role of such mycotoxins could lead to novel drug applications.